Time Life: Zenith

-Of at least one book series is known that it was initiated by a local branch and not by the American mother company; the 1986–89 book series Australians at War was initiated by Time-Life Books Australia for that country, and therefore relatively rare on American soil.
+Of at least one series is known that it had been initiated by a local branch and not by the American mother company; the 1986–89-book series Australians at War was initiated by the local Australasian subsidiary, "Time-Life Books (Australia) Pty Ltd." – located at 15 Blue Street, North Sydney, N.S.W.
+2060, Australia at the time, according to the volume colophons of the series – and therefore relatively rare on American/European soil.